TheLancashireman/pico-play/heartbeat/README.md

 ## 3rd iteration

 Enable and configure the PLL for 133 MHz operation.
+Increase the delay_factor to slow down the blink rate to approximately the speed it was in the 1st iteration.